CryptoSolvers/CryptoSolve/moe/README.md

 ## Interfaces Included

-There is a terminal based tool that can be found as `moe_tool` in the root folder.
+There is a terminal based tool that can be found as `moo_tool` in the root folder.
 It provides a help functionality which talks about the different parameters the tool takes.

 A web based interface also exists.
-To start the webserver execute the `moe_website` script located at the root folder.
+To start the webserver execute the `moo_website` script located at the root folder.
 The web based interface features a simulation tool that walks through the interactions between the Advesary and Oracle as well as a tool to find attacks on the cryptosystem.

 An attack on the cryptosystem is found if p_unifiers exist between ciphertexts.